julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 ## This Is Not Harmless

-Before anything else, this needs to be said plainly.
+Before anything else, this needs to be said plainly: not every plant belongs in the lungs.

-Smoke is not neutral.
-Inhalation is not gentle.
-And not every plant belongs in the lungs.

 In older traditions, herbs that were burned for space and herbs that were drawn into the body were not treated the same.
 One cleared a room.
 The other changed a person.

 This article is based on real recorded folk practices.

 What follows comes from documented use, scattered across regions and time.
-Some of these plants were used carefully.
-Some were used rarely.
-Some were used at a cost.
+Some of these plants were used carefully, some were used rarely, and some were used at a cost.

 ---